-I now have the opportunity to combine the two as I have enlisted for the PAIN REVOLUTION ride from Melbourne to Adelaide 02-09 April 2017.
+I now have the opportunity to combine the two as I participated in the first PAIN REVOLUTION ride from Melbourne to Adelaide in April 2017 and in subsequent annual rides

-The following is copied from my fund raising page:
+The following was copied from my fund raising page:

 Persistent pain is a massive problem.
 Although it is the most common reason people seek medical help, it is one of the most misunderstood areas in healthcare.
 One in five Australians (including children and adolescents) experience pain that lasts more than 3 months, and sometimes for many years / forever.
 I am a sports and exercise medicine physician who has worked with elite athletes, weekend warriors and everyday people just experiencing pain.
 I have also been a medical advisor with TAC and Worksafe Victoria for close to 20 years.
 There is no doubt in my mind that it is the context of a pain event that influences the overall outcome far more than the injury itself.
 Thankfully I discovered the best explanation for this in pain science including the wonderful work coming out of the University of SA.
 The part that I am most interested is the context introduced by well meaning health practitioners who don’t have a grasp on pain science yet and still think (like I used to!) that pain is something you see on a scan that can be reliably ‘fixed’.
 There is serious need for model of care change based on this science if we are to alter the sad trajectory of persistent pain from musculoskeletal problems in our society over recent decades.
 Understanding pain properly is fundamental to this process.